gluster/community/README.md

 We have to decide the host for the next meeting.

+#Don't forget to push the meeting minutes
-Once that is done, the minutes of the meeting have to be created as a {date}-Community-meeting.md file inside the meeting directory of the gluster/community project and a pushed across to the repo.
+Once that is done, the minutes of the meeting have to be created as a {date}-Community-meeting.md file inside the meeting directory of the gluster/community project and pushed across to the repo.
 Once pushed to the repo, the minutes of the meeting have to be sent to the gluster-users and gluster-devel. (make sure the content is copy pasted rather than providing a link)